 South Tyneside

 § This page gives an overview of the South Tyneside local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Tyneside lies at the mouth of the River Tyne, where the river meets the North Sea.
 South Shields is its main town, with golden beaches, the historic Arbeia Roman Fort, and cultural venues like The Customs House.
 Jarrow adds industrial and historic interest, being home to the medieval Jarrow Monastery, while smaller communities such as Hebburn provide suburban character.
 The coastline features rugged cliffs, bays, and coastal paths, while the riverside adds scenic charm.
 South Tyneside’s mix of maritime heritage, Roman history, and coastal beauty defines its appeal.

-The administrative boundary of South Tyneside can be viewed on OpenStreetMap: District Boundary of South Tyneside.
+The administrative boundary of South Tyneside can also be viewed on OpenStreetMap: District Boundary of South Tyneside.

 Key Facts about South Tyneside